 The UC Davis Institutional Biosafety Committee reviews and approves research involving biohazardous materials on the UC Davis campus and at satellite facilities.

-The UC Davis IBC composition complies with the requirements of Section IV-B-1 of the NIH Guidelines for Research Involving Recombinant DNA Molecules (NIH Guidelines).
+The UC Davis IBC composition complies with the requirements of Section IV-B-1 of the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines).

 - At least two members who are not associated with the institution (community members)